Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Statistical mechanical mapping

-Now we discuss the QEC property under imperfect measurement on the subspace $\widetilde{\mathcal{C}}$ as the code space.
 Normally for toric code, the Pauli errors are detected by syndrome measurement.
 However, the syndrome measurement also suffers from imperfection resulting in faulty outcomes.
 Therefore, in order to distinguish measurement errors from Pauli errors, the standard procedure is to perform multi rounds of syndrome measurements and take into account the obtained entire error history while decoding~\cite{ref:dennis}.
-Note that Ref.~\cite{ref:dennis} only considered the stochastic (i.e. classical probabilistic) errors of the ancilla measurement, but we consider the coherent errors (i.e. quantum deviations) in the multi-qubit entanglement operations; and importantly, Ref.~\cite{ref:dennis} assume a well-prepared initial state from the perfect code space, but we consider imperfect entanglement operations which affect both the initial state preparation and the error detection.
-We model the QEC procedure as follows (for convenience we consider only Pauli $X$ errors): \begin{enumerate} \item[(1)] Start with an arbitrary state $\ket{\widetilde{\Psi}} \in \widetilde{\mathcal{C}}(\beta_0)$, where we assume the imperfect measurement strength while preparing the initial state is $\beta_0$. \item[(2)] Probabilistic Pauli $X$ error acts at each integer valued time $t$.
+Note that Ref.~\cite{ref:dennis} only consider the stochastic errors of the ancilla measurement and assume a well-prepared initial state from the perfect code space, but we consider imperfect entanglement operations which affect both the initial state preparation and the error detection.
+We model the QEC procedure as follows (for convenience we consider only the sector from Pauli $X$ errors): \begin{enumerate} \item[(1)] Start with an arbitrary state $\ket{\widetilde{\Psi}} \in \widetilde{\mathcal{C}}(\beta_0)$, the imperfect measurement strength while preparing the initial state is $\beta_0$. \item[(2)] Probabilistic Pauli $X$ error acts at each integer valued time $t= -\infty,\cdots,-1,0,1,\cdots,+\infty$.
 The $X$ error at each physical qubit on each time slice occurs independently with probability $q\in [0,1/2]$. \item[(3)] Perform a round of syndrome measurement for each time interval between $t$ and $t+1$.
 The syndrome measurements are assumed to still suffer from imperfect measurement.
 So given a configuration of syndrome measurement outcomes $\{s_{p_0}\}$ for a single round, it leads to the action of $M_{\{s_{p_0}\}}$ operator on the current quantum state.
-Here we set the strength of syndrome measurements to be $\beta$ in order to distinguish them from initial state preparation. \item[(4)] At the end of the QEC procedure, we decode and apply the Pauli $X$ correction operator to the final state. \end{enumerate} Before going any further, we mention that our relatively simple model ensures that the imperfection of measurement only affects stabilizer bits but does not disturb logical information, since $M_{\{s_{p_0}\}}$ commutes with logical operators.
+Here we set the strength of syndrome measurements to be $\beta$ in order to distinguish them from initial state preparation. \item[(4)] At the end of the QEC procedure, we decode and apply the Pauli $X$ correction operator to the final state. \end{enumerate} We first notice that our model ensures that the imperfection of measurement exclusively affects stabilizer bits while leaving logical information undisturbed, since $M_{\{s_{p_0}\}}$ commutes with logical operators.
+So, if the Pauli $X$ errors and the final correction operator compose a contractible loop, we can verify that the logical information will still be preserved.
+We refer to this case as the success of QEC, in contrast to the situation with a non-contractible loop causing a logical error. {Note that this condition for successful QEC is the same as the one in Ref. \cite{ref:dennis}.}